NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 `setup()` and `loop()` are both **functions**.
 These are specific sets of code that are executed when their names are called in the code.
 These two functions are special in that:

-1. Every Arduino program much have them.
+1. Every Arduino program must have them.
 2. They do not need to be called by code that you write: Arduino automatically interprets and, indeed, requires that these be included.
-  *   Everything inside the curly braces after `setup()` is run once, when the data logger starts running
+  *   Everything inside the curly braces after `setup()` is run once, when the data logger starts running.
   *   Everything inside the curly braces after `loop()` is run continuously, after `setup()`, until the Arduino device loses power.

 In addition: